bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 ```

 ### DSL
-Groovy Resource Adapter provides very convenient way to work with connected resources and its features.
-Each resource and its features available as properties of Groovy objects:
+Groovy Resource Adapter provides convenient way to work with connected resources and its features.
+Each resource and its features are available as properties of Groovy objects:

-* `resources.resName` - gets access to the connected resource named as `resName` is SNAMP configuration
+* `resources.resName` - gets the access to the connected resource named as `resName` is SNAMP configuration
 * `resources.getResource("resName")` - the same as above
-* `resources.resName.metadata.configProperty` - gets value of the configuration parameter declared in the configuration section for resource with user-defined name `resName`
+* `resources.resName.metadata.configProperty` - gets the value of the configuration parameter declared in the configuration section for resource with user-defined name `resName`
-* `resources.resName.entityName` - gets access to the feature of resource `resName`.
-The property can return attribute or event and this behavior depends on the user-defined name of the attribute or event used in SNAMP configuration
+* `resources.resName.entityName` - gets the access to the feature of resource `resName`.
+This property can return attribute or event and its behavior depends on the user-defined name of the attribute or event used in SNAMP configuration
-* `resources.resName.attributes` - gets collection of all attributes exposed by resource `resName`
+* `resources.resName.attributes` - gets the collection of all attributes exposed by resource `resName`
-* `resources.resName.events` - gets collection of all events exposed by resource `resName`
+* `resources.resName.events` - gets the collection of all events exposed by resource `resName`
-* `resources.resName.getAttribute("attrName")` - gets access to the attribute `attrName`.
+* `resources.resName.getAttribute("attrName")` - gets the access to the attribute `attrName`.
 The same as `resources.resName.attrName`
-* `resources.resName.getEvent("eventName")` - gets access to the event `eventName`.
+* `resources.resName.getEvent("eventName")` - getsthe  access to the event `eventName`.
 The same as `resources.resName.eventName`
-* `resources.resName.attrName.value` - gets or sets value of the attribute if `attrName` is a name of the attribute (not event)
+* `resources.resName.attrName.value` - gets or sets the value of the attribute if `attrName` is a name of an attribute (not event)
-* `resources.resName.attrName.metadata.configProperty` - gets value of the configuration parameter declared in the configuration section for attribute `attrName`
+* `resources.resName.attrName.metadata.configProperty` - gets the value of the configuration parameter declared in the configuration section for attribute `attrName`
-* `resources.resName.eventName.configProperty` - gets value of the configuration parameter declared in the configuration section for attribute `attrName`
+* `resources.resName.eventName.configProperty` - gets the value of the configuration parameter declared in the configuration section for attribute `attrName`

-The following example demonstrates how to DSL extensions:
+Following example demonstrates how to DSL extensions:
 ```groovy
 def appServer = resources.appServer
 if(appServer.availableMemory.value < 10000) {